 Infection control in the workplace is a vital aspect of health and safety planning that can get overlooked.
 Often, our main focus is on preventing accidents and injuries in the workplace.
 It can take a major news event, such as the recent outbreak of the coronavirus, to remind us how easily these serious and occasionally deadly infections can be spread.

-The coronavirus is not the only health scare that we’ve had in recent times, of course.
+The coronavirus is not the only health scare that we have had in recent times, of course.
 SARS, Ebola and other major outbreaks worldwide are always a concern.
-Many other minor infections may not be fatal, but they can quickly spread through a workplace environment, jeopardising the health of your employees and customers, so it’s vital to ensure that infection control is prioritised in your workplace.
+Many other minor infections may not be fatal, but they can quickly spread through a workplace environment, jeopardising the health of your employees and customers, so it is vital to ensure that infection control is prioritised in your workplace.